jangernert/FeedReader/data/tt-rss-feedreader-plugin/README.md

 Edit your config.php and add "api_feedreader" to the list of system plugins.
 It will be automatically enabled for every user.

 ## License
 This code is licensed under GPLv3.
-Although I am not a personal fan of the v3, since this code was built upon the existing source of TT-RSS, it inherits the same license.